 You might be wondering: why do you need to hire a marketing designer specifically?
 You already have a graphic and a UX designer in your team, and they can work on visuals, right?

-Well, a creative marketing designer is really proficient in the market trends, and if you want to create an advertising campaign that attracts clients, you need their guidance.
+Well, a creative marketing designer is really proficient in the market trends, and if you want to create an advertising campaign that attracts customers, you need their guidance.
 Also, this specialist can effectively collaborate with your marketing and design departments and improve the overall outcome.

 Finally, a wholesale marketing designer is skilled in data visualization and storytelling, so they will deliver the mission of your product to the average customer.
 If you need a design that entrances people and makes them explore your product, that’s the specialist you should hire.